GregePorter/RIS-quickstart/README.md

 6. Find the desired files, select them and click Start to transfer them to the destination (the storage1 location)
 7. We'll start by transferring a Python script which can be found in this repository.

-Exercise 1: Transfer the R script in this repository
+Exercise 1: Transfer the R script in this repository to your storage1 location

 ## Task 4: Running job!